stefina-var/SoftUni/README.md

 Variables can be classified as falsy or thuthy.<br>
 * falsy - 0,-0,0n,undefined, null, Nan, false,''.
 * truthy - string, number, array, object, true.
-*

 ### Reference Value

 Variables that are assigned a non-primitive value are given a reference to that value.
 That reference points to the object’s location in memory.
-The variables don’t actually contain the value.
+The variables don’t contain the value.
+JavaScript stores the reference typed value in the Heap (Execution context).
 ```
 var arr = [];
 arr.push(1);
-\\When we use arr to do something, such as pushing a value, the Javascript engine goes to the location of arr in memory and works with the information stored there.
+//When we use arr to do something, such as pushing a value,
+the Javascript engine goes to the location of arr in memory and works with the information stored there.
 ```

 When a reference type value, an object, is copied to another variable using =, the address of that value is what’s actually copied over.